samvictor/fcms/README.md

 ```

 If you would like FCMS to be installed at the root of your domain (*example.com/*),
-delete *public/index.html* and copy the contents of *public/fcms/* into *public/*.
+delete */public/index.html* and copy the contents of */public/fcms/* into */public/*.
+*/public/* is now your FCMS directory and *example.com/* is your FCMS url.

 If you would like FCMS to be installed into a subdirectory (*example.com/sub/*),
 change the name of the *public/fcms/* folder to something else (*/public/sub/*).
+In this case, */public/sub/* is your FCMS directory and *example.com/sub/* is your FCMS url.

-I'll continue these instructions assuming you didn't change the *public/fcms/* folder.
+I'll continue these instructions assuming you didn't change anything and */public/fcms/*
+is your FCMS directory.

 Finally, find and rename */public/fcms/init_settings.js* to */public/fcms/settings.js*